leanprover-community/aesop/README.md

 ```

 When Aesop first encounters a goal, it normalises it by running a customisable
 set of normalisation rules.
-One such normalisation rule effectively runs
+Two such normalisation rule effectively run
-`simp_all`, so Aesop automatically takes `simp` lemmas into account.
+`simp at *` and `simp_all`, so Aesop automatically uses `simp` theorems.

 Now we define the `NonEmpty` predicate on `MyList`: